Chart Color Schemes

 Residential development activity is lower than average in Forest Hill according to AreaSearch's national comparison of local real estate markets

-This suggests an emphasis on quality construction.
-In FY26, $16.7 million in commercial approvals have been registered, indicating balanced commercial development activity.
-The new development consists of 74.0% detached houses and 26.0% medium and high-density housing, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-Forest Hill has approximately 226 people per dwelling approval, indicating a low density market.
-According to AreaSearch's latest quarterly estimate, Forest Hill is expected to grow by 1,200 residents through to 2041.
+In FY26, commercial approvals totaling $16.7 million have been registered, suggesting balanced commercial development activity.
+New development consists of 74% detached houses and 26% medium to high-density housing, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+The location has approximately 226 people per dwelling approval, indicating a low density market.
+According to AreaSearch's latest quarterly estimate, Forest Hill is expected to grow by 1,190 residents through to 2041.
 Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development